FamilySearch/gedcomx-rs/specifications/rs-specification.md

 `child-relationships` | [`Person` Data Type](https://github.com/FamilySearch/gedcomx/blob/master/specifications/conceptual-model-specification.md#person) | List of relationships to children on the person.
 If no link to `child-relationships` is provided, the list of child relationships MUST be included in the original request for the `Person` state.
 `parent-relationships` | [`Person` Data Type](https://github.com/FamilySearch/gedcomx/blob/master/specifications/conceptual-model-specification.md#person) | List of relationships to parents on the person.
 If no link to `parent-relationships` is provided, the list of parent relationships MUST be included in the original request for the `Person` state.
 `spouse-relationships` | [`Person` Data Type](https://github.com/FamilySearch/gedcomx/blob/master/specifications/conceptual-model-specification.md#person) | List of relationships to spouses on the person.
 If no link to `spouse-relationships` is provided, the list of spouse relationships MUST be included in the original request for the `Person` state.
+`conclusions` | [`Person` Data Type](https://github.com/FamilySearch/gedcomx/blob/master/specifications/conceptual-model-specification.md#person) | List of conclusions (names, gender, facts) for the person.
+If no link to `conclusions` is provided, the list of conclusions MUST be included in the original request for the `Person` state.
+If a link to `conclusions` is provided, this link SHOULD be used to create new conclusionss or update existing conclusions with a `POST` request.
 `evidence-references` | [`Person` Data Type](https://github.com/FamilySearch/gedcomx/blob/master/specifications/conceptual-model-specification.md#person) | List of evidence (persona) references for the person.
 If no link to `evidence-references` is provided, the list of evidence references MUST be included in the original request for the `Person` state.
 If a link to `evidence-references` is provided, this link SHOULD be used to create new evidence references or update existing evidence references with a `POST` request.
 `media-references` | [`Person` Data Type](https://github.com/FamilySearch/gedcomx/blob/master/specifications/conceptual-model-specification.md#person) | List of media references for the person.
 If no link to `media-references` is provided, the list of media references MUST be included in the original request for the `Person` state.
 If a link to `media-references` is provided, this link SHOULD be used to create new media references or update existing media references with a `POST` request.
 `notes` | [`Person` Data Type](https://github.com/FamilySearch/gedcomx/blob/master/specifications/conceptual-model-specification.md#person) | List of notes for the person.
 If no link to `notes` is provided, the list of notes MUST be included in the original request for the `Person` state.
 If a link to `notes` is provided, this link SHOULD be used to create new notes or update existing notes with a `POST` request.